 Alias: Irina Derevko was an unfortunate victim of this trope.
 In season two, when she was revealed as The Man, responsible for all the torture Sydney went through, it was explained away as Irina playing a role for Khasinau, who thought he was the real leader.
 Her betrayal of Jack Bristow was also subsequently explained as her being an unwilling pawn of the KGB, forced to marry an American agent to find out about Project Christmas and then fake her own death.
 During Sydney's missing two years, she and Jack team up to hunt for their daughter.
 When it becomes known that Irina has been doubled, and Jack shot the double, not the real Irina, she becomes a valuable asset to the CIA, and rather than let them take her back into custody, Jack lets her go.
 She repays him by helping deliver Sydney's daughter, even though she really has been trying to kill them both as part of her "plan".
 After all these shades of gray, she's revealed in the series finale as your stereotypical Card-Carrying Villain, wanting to kill Sydney and everyone else in existence in order to bring about Rambaldi's "endgame".
 She is given a Karmic Death, killed by Sydney as she tries to make her Great Escape before The End of the World as We Know It.

 Babylon 5: The heroes defeat the Vorlons and the Shadows by forcing them to acknowledge their Motive Decay.
-The most damning thing which ultimately convinces them to leave the galaxy is that they don't have answers to their own Armor Piercing Questions anymore.
+The most damning thing that ultimately convinces them to leave the galaxy is that they don't have answers to their own Armor Piercing Questions anymore.
 The Vorlons no longer know who they are, and the Shadows don't know what they want.

-Battlestar Galactica (Classic): The episode Space Croppers begins with the Galactica's fleet being attacked by the Cylons.
+Battlestar Galactica (1978): The episode Space Croppers begins with the Galactica's fleet being attacked by the Cylons.
 The Cylons destroy the fleet's food supplies.
 Boy genius Dr. Zee comes up with a plan to send Troy and Dillon down to Earth to get some supplies.
 Troy and Dillon pick a farm at random and soon find out that the farmer is having problems with the local growers' association.
 Instead of picking another farmer to get supplies from, the motive decays into helping this farmer out with his problems and the rest of the episode revolves more around helping a farmer than it does about getting food for Galactica.

 Bones; recurring villain Christopher Pelant started out as a self-proclaimed "Hacktivist" whose grisly string of murders were supposed to have a political message.
 His most recent episodes have him concentrating on Booth and the Jeffersonian team (seeking revenge against Booth in particular, for severely scarring his face with a gunshot).